ferenc-hechler/RollenspielAlexaSkill/RoleplayMaster/RoleplayEngine/README.md

-# SoloRoleplay
+# RoleplayEngine
 Text adventure engine.
+This is a standalone engine.
-This engine is used for the Alexa Skill "Rollenspiel Soloabenteuer".
+It is used for the Alexa Skill "Rollenspiel Soloabenteuer".

 # License GPLv3
 see text file LICENSE